The Haunting

 A parapsychologist seeking proof of the existence of the supernatural invites a select group of people to join him at the reputedly haunted Hill House.
 Once there, the group experience sinister events that not only threaten their sanity, but their very lives… Are these occurrences the result of a genuine haunting, or are they conjured by the unstable mind of one of the guests?

 Director Robert Wise was a protégé of Val Lewton’s in the 1940s, and made his directorial debut on Lewton’s production of Mademoiselle Fifi, before working on the moody horror films Curse of the Cat People and The Body Snatcher.
 Shortly after he filmed West Side Story, Wise thought it high time he paid tribute to the man who gave him his start in the film business.
-In Shirley Jackson’s The Haunting of Hill House, Wise found the perfect blend of understated horror, fractured psychologies and icy atmospherics with which to pay homage to the distinctive low key, suggestive approach to horror utilised by Lewton.
+In Shirley Jackson’s The Haunting of Hill House, Wise found the perfect blend of understated horror, fractured psychologies and icy atmospherics with which to pay homage to Lewton and the low key, suggestive horror of his 1940s 'terror' films.
 He was also wise enough to remain faithful to Jackson's masterful novel.
 The horror throughout The Haunting is conjured by nuanced subtlety instilled in Wise by his former teacher.
 Strange noises emanating from within the house, off-kilter camera angles to enhance the strange atmosphere and crisp black and white cinematography, courtesy of Davis Boulton, that accentuates every shadow, all combine to chilling effect throughout.

 Like in most classic haunted house films, the imposing house in this film is also a character in its own right.
 Throughout the screenplay various conversations and dialogue between characters work to personify the house – Eleanor (Julie Harris) whispers lines such as “It’s staring at me” and “It’s waiting for me”, while the opening narration explains that the house was “born bad.”
 It also has a rich history which adds to its formidable reputation – madness, suicide and mysterious deaths have plagued its inhabitants.
 Odd camera angles suggest something is always present and watching the guests, particularly Eleanor, and the use of creepy sound effects elicits moody suspense.
 The interior of the house is incredibly atmospheric; long dark hallways and giant rooms seem to swallow up the people who wander through them.
 That Wise decided to film The Haunting in black and white during a time when colour was very much in vogue, really adds to its striking look.